WalletConnect/walletconnect-docs/docs/flutter/dapps/dapp-sign-usage.md

 Uri? uri = response.uri;
 ```

+You will use that URI to display a QR code or handle a deep link.

+I recommend not handling deep linking yourself.
+If you want to deep link, then use the [walletconnect_modal_flutter](https://pub.dev/packages/walletconnect_modal_flutter) package.

 ## Session Data

-Once you've displayed the URI, you can wait for the future and hide the QR code once you've received session data.
+Once you've displayed the URI you can wait for the future and hide the QR code once you've received session data.

 ```dart
 final SessionData session = await response.session.future;